 Specific volumes is a property of materials, defined as the number of cubic meters occupied by one kilogram of a particular substance.
 The standard unit is the meter cubed per kilogram (m 3 /kg or m 3 · kg -1 ).

-Specific volumes is inversely proportional to density .
-If the density of a substance doubles, its specific volumes, as expressed in the same base units, is cut in half.
+Specific volumes are inversely proportional to density.
 If the density drops to 1/10 its former value, the specific volumes, as expressed in the same base units, increases by a factor of 10.

 Specific Volume Symbol